lfbox7/Park_Finder/README.md

 The following functionality is completed:

 - [x] User can view home screen with parks categorized by park administrator.
 - [x] User can select to view the parks as a list.
+- [x] User can toggle to view only featured parks on the list.
 - [x] User can select a park from the home screen or list.
 - [x] User can view the details of the park from the park detail screen.
 - [x] User can view the address, lat/lon, description and amenities of each park.